Andre Jones (linebacker)

-Andre Fitzgerald Jones (May 15, 1969 – June 22, 2011) was an American professional football linebacker who played for one season in the National Football League (NFL) in 1992 for the Detroit Lions.
-He played college football at Notre Dame, and was selected by the Pittsburgh Steelers in the seventh round of the 1991 NFL draft.
+Andre Fitzgerald Jones (May 15, 1969 – June 22, 2011) was an American professional football player who was a linebacker for one season with the Detroit Lions of the National Football League (NFL) in 1992.
+He played college football for the Notre Dame Fighting Irish, and was selected by the Pittsburgh Steelers in the seventh round of the 1991 NFL draft.
 He died in 2011 due to a brain aneurysm.

 Personal life

 He had five children, including three sons: T. J., Malachi, and Jahmai.
-T. J. is a wide receiver, Malachi is a wide receiver for the Montreal Alouettes of the Canadian Football League (CFL), and Jahmai is an outfielder for the Detroit Tigers.
+T. J. is a wide receiver, Malachi is a wide receiver for the Montreal Alouettes of the Canadian Football League (CFL), and Jahmai is an outfielder for the Boston Red Sox.